prasadpamidi/Beakn/README.md

 ## License

-Beakn is available under the Apache License, Version 2.0 license.
+Beakn is available under the MIT license.
 See the LICENSE file for more info.